What is the Best Woodshop Air Filtration System? (2023)

 Air Change Per Hour (ACH)

-First, we urge you to determine how many airflow units your workshop needs.
+First, I recommend you first determine how many airflow units your workshop needs.
 These devices don’t offer the same number of air cycles, and you’ll need to know if you intend to get a device with the correct CFM rating.

 Level of Noise

 These are electric-powered tools, so it’s a no-brainer that they will produce noise.
 However, with today’s technology, you can get a powerful filter system without risking hearing loss.
-Our team suggests buying units that only go at least 69 dB.
+I suggest you go for units that only go at least 69 dB.

 Airflow Rating